 Services and treatments

-In addition to routine services, the Department of Dental Medicine offers the following treatments and services:
+The Department of Dental Medicine offers the following services:

 - Dentistry for the medically compromised